Gjensidige fights insurance fraud with Genus and low-code

-“Among other things, Genus won the bidding process due to its functional completeness,“ said Tor Jan Idland, Insurance Investigator at Gjensidige.
+“Among other factors, Genus won the bidding process due to its functional completeness,“ said Tor Jan Idland, Insurance Investigator at Gjensidige.
 “Genus was 100% configurable and straightforward to integrate with our existing software portfolio.”

-Their efforts ultimately ensured that the unit can deliver in compliance, with process support, document handling, reporting, improved data quality across core systems and much more.
+Their efforts ultimately ensured that the unit can deliver in compliance; with process support, document handling, reporting, improved data quality across core systems, and much more.